Lee15946/AWSInAction/README.md

 - Good for buffer/cache/scratch data/temporary content
 - Risk of data loss if hardware fails
 - Backup and Replication are client responsibility

+### Amazon EFS - Elastic File System

+- Managed NFS (Network file system) that can be mounted on many EC2
+- EFS works with EC2 instances in multi-AZ
+- Highly available, scalable, expensive, pay per use
+- Compatible with Linux based AMI
+- Use NFSv4.1 protocol
+- Use security group to control access to EFS
+- Performance & Storage Classes
+  - EFS Sale
+    - Grow to PB network automatically
+  - Performance mode (set at EFS creation time)
+    - General Purpose
+    - Max I/O
+  - Throughput Mode
+    - Bursting
+      - Throughput scales with files system size
+    - Provisioned
+      - set your throughput regardless of storage size
+    - Elastic
+      - Used for unpredictable workloads
+  - Storage Classes
+    - Storage Tiers (lifecycle management feature)
+      - Standard
+      - Infrequent access
+    - Availability and durability
+      - Standard/Regional
+      - One Zone
+    - Over 90% in cost savings

+### EBS vs EFS

+- EBS
+  - one instance (except multi-attach io1/io2)
+  - are locked at the AZ level
+  - gp2: IU increases if the disk size increases
+  - io1: can increase IO independently
+  - To migrate EBS volume across AZ
+    - Take snapshot and restore to another AZ
+    - Backups use IO
+  - Root EBS volumes get terminated by default if the EC2 terminated
+- EFS
+  - Mount 100s of instances across AZ
+  - EFS share websites files
+  - Only for Linux instances

 ### Amazon FSx